thosakwe/engineering/blog/2023-01-26-hs-bindgen-introduction.md

 >
 > FFI looks like the right choice: no syscall, a foreign function call just behaves as a jump in memory and there is no extra data (de)serialization involved.
 The price to pay for this performance is that using the FFI requires special care to low-level calling conventions and memory management of the two involved systems.
 But we will come back to this topic later!
 >
 > **To go further:** you can learn more about how to use FFI in Rust by reading the [_The Rustonomicon_](https://doc.rust-lang.org/nomicon/ffi.html) (Unsafe Rust guide) dedicated section, or the dedicated [_Rust FFI Omnibus_](http://jakegoulding.com/rust-ffi-omnibus/) tutorial.
 The ANSSI (French government security agency) also writes about it in [_Secure Rust Guidelines_](https://anssi-fr.github.io/rust-guide/07_ffi.html) guide, and _Rust Embedded_ book has an [Interoperability with C](https://docs.rust-embedded.org/book/interoperability/rust-with-c.html) chapter.
-On the Haskell side, you way want to take a look at [GHC wiki](https://wiki.haskell.org/GHC/Using_the_FFI) or read the dedicated [_Real-World Haskell_](https://book.realworldhaskell.org/read/interfacing-with-c-the-ffi.html) chapter!
+On the Haskell side, you may want to take a look at [GHC wiki](https://wiki.haskell.org/GHC/Using_the_FFI) or read the dedicated [_Real-World Haskell_](https://book.realworldhaskell.org/read/interfacing-with-c-the-ffi.html) chapter!

 FFI is a feature that's already offered by both `rustc` (Rust compiler) and `ghc` (Haskell compiler).
 It allows calling a Rust function from Haskell code (and vice versa).
 Both programming languages define an `extern` keyword that allows users to declare a function symbol that will only be resolved at [linking](https://doc.rust-lang.org/reference/linkage.html) step.
 N.B. mangling of the function should also be disabled, in Rust it requires decorating functions with [`#[no_mangle]`](https://doc.rust-lang.org/reference/abi.html#the-no_mangle-attribute) attribute.